Food Recall Lawsuit

 Johnson County Ham Recall Due to Listeria Risk

-A Listeria outbreak in Virginia and North Carolina was linked to ham products processed by Johnston County Hams, Inc. facility in Smithfield, North Carolina, according to the CDC.
+A Listeria outbreak in Virginia and North Carolina was linked to ham products processed by the Johnston County Hams, Inc. facility in Smithfield, North Carolina, according to the CDC.
 In response, the company issued a recall on October 3, 2018, of the following products:

 • Johnston County Hams, Inc. Country Style Fully Cooked Boneless Deli Ham